- Search The Registry

 As he advanced in his career, Winfield played more and more authority figures, such as his sarcastic but sagacious judge in the 1990 feature film "Presumed Innocent."
 He also played in the 1982 film "Star Trek II: The Wrath of Khan," and later on a 1991 episode of TV's "Star Trek: The Next Generation."
 He appeared in the Broadway play "Checkmates" with Denzel Washington and as Don King in a 1995 HBO movie.
 In 1999, he was in the feature film, "Catfish in Black Bean Sauce.”
 Winfield was also a voice on "The Simpsons" in 1998 and played Thurgood Marshall in Strange Justice in 1999 for TV.
 In 2000, he was in “Knockout,” and a year later, he was in “Vegas, City of Dreams,” playing Detective Grady in “Second to Die.”

 In 2000, Winfield appeared with John Williams and the Boston Pops Orchestra at Tanglewood on Parade, as narrator of “The Unfinished Journey.”
-His partner of 30 years, set designer and architect Charles Gillan, Jr., died of a rare bone disease in 2002.
+As a Gay man, his partner of 30 years, set designer and architect Charles Gillan, Jr., died of a rare bone disease in 2002.
 Paul Winfield was an actor known for his versatility and power in stage, film, and television.
 He died of a heart attack on March 7, 2004 in Los Angeles.
 Winfield is survived by his sister, Patricia Wilson, of Las Vegas.

 The Associated Press